skochinsky/Sharp86/readme.md

 ## About Run Frames

 The above call to `Run()` executes what's called a "run frame".
 A run frame is set of instructions executed as a group.
-Executing multiple instructions in run frames is considerably faster than repeatedly calling a Step() method (which btw doesn't exist)
+Executing multiple instructions in run frames is considerably faster than calling a Step() method (if it existed) many times.

-Normally a run frame will execute until the specified number of instructions have been executed however you can cancel the current run frame by calling the `CPU.AbortRunFrame()` method.
+Normally a run frame will execute until the specified number of instructions have been executed however you can cancel the current run frame by calling the `CPU.AbortRunFrame()` method while in a callback from a bus operation, or an interrupt handler (see below)

 You might want to do this if the processor executes an instruction that should cause the machine to shut down (eg: calling a DOS exit process interupt) and no more instructions should be executed.

 ## Implementing Interrupt Handlers

-Aside from the memory bus and port bus, the other main way the CPU has of interacting with the hosting environment is via interrupts.
+Aside from the memory bus and port bus, the other main way the CPU can interact with the hosting environment is via interrupts.

 To install an interrupt handler, override the `CPU` class's `RaiseInterrupt` method: